sheafk/objc-palindrome-inspector-ios-0616/README.md

 ![](https://curriculum-content.s3.amazonaws.com/ios/ios-objc-fundamentals-unit/palindrome_test_successes.png)

 6 — Now, solve the `stringIsPalindrome:` method step-by-step, relying on the testing suite to check each portion of the problem.
 Avoid copy/pasting your code from the code-along; try to rely on the tests to help you solve a familiar problem.
 Only reference the code-along if you get stuck.
-Remember, the initial steps to detect a single-world, all-lowercase palindrome is to:
+Remember, the initial steps to detect a single-word, all-lowercase palindrome is to:

   * reverse the string,
   * compare the original string to its reverse, and